-Across the country, as your clients begin spending more time outside, you might receive some complaints about June bugs pestering them on their porch or patio.
+Across the country, as your clients are spending more time outside, you might receive some complaints about June bugs pestering them on their porches or patios.

 While these bugs are harmless to people, as they do not bite or sting, having insects pelting against the windows or buzzing around lights during an evening dinner party can be particularly irksome.

 Below breaks down some information on these insects, when they are a threat to the landscape, and how to lessen their impact.

 June bugs are beetles in the scarab family, and the Phyllophaga genus has more than 400 species of June bugs, making them hard to tell apart.

 June bugs tend to be about one-half to five-eighths inches long and vary in color from reddish-brown to almost black.
 Also called June beetles and May beetles or bugs, the beetles get their name from how they tend to be most active in May and June.

 There are also green June bugs, but these are smaller and less numerous than their brown counterparts.

 The reason why the beetles are attracted to the light remains unsolved.
 Though scientists have proposed several hypotheses, there is no agreed reason why so many nocturnal insects have a love for lighting.
 They tend to exhaust themselves quickly and will be found dead the next morning for their obsession with the light fixture.

 While the adult June bugs can be a pain with their constant swarming around lights, it is their larvae that pose a threat to the landscape.
 June bugs’ larvae are whitish, C-shaped grubs that live underground.